sinar.htm

 SINARSIX METERS, accessories

-Sinarsix instruction book for the Sinarsix meter with the 6mm diameter measuring field, copy of original, $35
+Sinarsix instruction book for the Sinarsix meter as illustrated.
+Original, $50.
+Copy of original, $35.

 Supplementary instructions for Sinarsix, including instructions for using the Sinarsix as a densitometer, copy of original, $20